want to install my Operating System (OS) fresh . (100% HP centric)

 PCI scans of your PC you can see all this magic data hidden inside all PC.
 PnP scans to that.

-Now the new TPMchip has codes stored. (my guess this is #1 prime target now for Microsoft) BTW just popped in a i7 in place of my i5 processor and MS never blinked a wink.... so....
+Now the new TPM chip has codes stored. (my guess this is #1 prime target now for Microsoft) BTW just popped in a i7 in place of my i5 processor and MS W10-64 never blinked a wink.... so....
+BS on CPU checks, 2017

-And last UEFI BIOS now has the MS COA NUMBER , license stored there too.
+And last UEFI BIOS now has the MS COA NUMBER stored inside , license stored in ROM.
 (In fact MS can check this first and see if you have license quickest)

-Best is not to worry, just now that the phone call , you tell them X smoked and is not wrecked.
-(I put in a brand new and newer (sure) motherboard.
+Best is not to worry, just know to phone call MS and beg, you tell them X smoked and is now wrecked and trashed the X. (I put in a brand new X and newer (sure) motherboard.

-The only secret is the WEIGHTING of changes in hardware (swaps), allowed. (so change parts 1 by 1) win.
+The only secret is the WEIGHTING of changes in hardware (swaps), allowed. (so change parts 1 by 1 and win?)

-In all cases, I have made radical changes to my PC and called MS and they 100% GO on the change, (On the horn: dear MS , my MOBO burned up, no problem , you are now activated)
+In all cases, I have made radical changes to my PC and called MS and they 100% GO on the change, (On the horn: dear MS , my MOBO burned up and replaced, "no problem" they said, you are now activated)

 The new world order...
-LOL ( new PC's have no DVD drive now on laptops and worst of all NOTEBOOKS)
+LOL ( A new PC's has no DVD drive now on laptops and worst of all thin NOTEBOOKS)

 This USB STICK runs faster, and not subject to CD scratches, etc. (you can make your own stick)!
 Down load W10 and run it, for 30 days, no license needed for 30 full days.
-100% free. (well buy stick)
+100% free. (after owning a U-stick)